okeeffed/cheat-sheets/AWS/SysOps-Solutions-Architect.md

 #### CNAMES

 A `Canonical Name (CNAME)` can be used to resolve one domain name to another.
+For example, you may have a mobile website with the domain name `http://m.acloud.guru` that is used for when users browse to your domain name on their mobile devices.

 ## Definitions